Chapter

 He was punching

-the ceiling with blows like a pile driver, trying to get through,
+the ceiling with blows like a pile driver, causing cracks to spider

-but didn’t say, as I didn’t know how good a god’s hearing might be.
-I
+I thought but didn’t say, as I didn’t know how good a god’s hearing

-flipped over instead and started half crawling, half swimming, even as
+might be.
+I flipped over instead and started half crawling, half

 Animals don’t